Ramgarh Engineering College: REC student portal

 The student portal provides support to the students through is website and android app.
-This portal is developed and managed by Team UDAAN which is an college recognized student body.
+This portal is developed and managed by Team UDAAN which is a college recognized student body.
 The app provides real time notifications for notices from management and academics, university question papers, notes, assignments and more.
 The Team UDAAN also organised events like workshop, quiz competitions like Quizathon, talent hunt like Gusto and many fun events with cash prizes and certificates.